Naveen-Raj-M/find_your_state/README.md

 # Find Your State

 ## Description
-This project is designed to help users to decide which American State is best to live based on the following criteria.
-1. Income 2.
-Employment Rate 3.
-Cost of Living 4.
-Crime Rate 5.
-Annual Average Temperature 6.
-No of snowfall days.
-You can customize these criteria to your need.
-The instructions on them are described in the configuration settings.
+This project helps users decide which American state is best to live in based on the following criteria:
+1. Income
+2. Employment Rate
+3. Cost of Living
+4. Crime Rate
+5. Annual Average Temperature
+6. Number of Snowfall Days

+You can customize these criteria to your needs.
+Instructions are provided in the configuration settings.

 ## Cloning the Repository and Setting Up the Virtual Environment
 To get started with the project, follow these steps:

-1. Clone the git repository:
+1. Clone the repository:
     ```sh
     git clone https://github.com/Naveen-Raj-M/find_your_state.git
     ```